ubiubi18/idena-IIP-draft/README.md

 # Motivation:

-As long as there are no time-constrains submitting flips,big players have legit incentive to centralise their flip-production to be able to extract value more efficient and try to get it done as fast as possible.
+As long as there are no time-constraints submitting flips,big players have legit incentive to centralise their flip-production to be able to extract value more efficient and try to get it done as fast as possible.
 This leads also to bad practice.
 Story-template flips can be produced in two minutes and reach more often consensus than genuine flips that take much longer to produce.
 Unfortunately those repeating story-patterns are less AI-resistant.
 There are likely other undesirable strategies of big players that enfavor possible sybil attacks and are not covered by the report system.
 Introducing time-contrains to rewardable submission of flips will make it less profitable to centraly produce flips and favor solo-miners and family-pools over dishonest players.

 # Technical specification: